Selwyn Dewdney: Early life

-Selwyn Hanington Dewdney was born in Prince Albert, Saskatchewan, on October 22, 1909, and was the son of the Anglican bishop of the diocese of Keewatin.
+Selwyn Hanington Dewdney was born in Prince Albert, Saskatchewan, on October 22, 1909, and was the son of Alfred Dewdney, bishop of the diocese of Keewatin from 1921 to 1938.
 His family moved to Kenora, Ontario, in 1924 and he received his secondary education there.
 He attended the University of Toronto where he received a general Bachelor of Arts in astronomy and English.

-In the summer of 1928, he accompanied his father on a 3,800 mile journey to visit the Ojibway and Cree missions in Northern Ontario.
+In the summer of 1928, he accompanied his father on a 3,800 mile journey to visit the Ojibway and Cree religious missions in the diocese of Keewatin in Northern Ontario.
 Much of this venture was travelled by canoe.
 This experience established his interest in native culture and love of the bush in the Canadian Shield.
+He spent the summer months of 1929 and 1930 as the student-in-charge at the Lac Seul mission in the Lac Seul First Nation, on the shores of Lac Seul in Northwestern Ontario while he was a Masters student in Theology at Wycliffe College, University of Toronto.
+During this time, according to his diary, he debated the idea of whether to be trained to be a missionary.
+Being student-in-charge meant that he had to hold religious services both at Lac Seul and Hudson under the supervision of Canon Maurice Sanderson.
+The Lac Seul Mission was his appointment after ordination in Northwestern Ontario.
+He spent both summers making canoe trips getting to know the locale.
 In 1932, he attended the Ontario College of Education and received a High School Assistant's Certificate and Art Specialists Certificate.
 He also took a course in landscape painting.

 Later life

 In 1933, he was hired by the Geological Survey of Canada, and was assigned to survey the transition zone between the Precambrian formations of the Canadian Shield and the Hudson Bay lowlands.
 Among the muskeg and blackflies, he sketched the landscape and produced pencil portraits of the traverse crew at the survey camp.
 His inspiration as an artist came from the great northern landscapes that he loved to visit.
 His dramatic style is quite similar to that of the Group of Seven.
-In 1934, he attended the Ontario College of Art, graduating with honors, and moved to London, Ontario.
+In 1934, he attended the Ontario College of Art, graduating with honors, and moved to London, Ontario, Canada.